 - Prescription drug coverage is frequently bundled

-These additional benefits can provide convenience and value, but provider networks and plan rules should be reviewed carefully before enrollment.
+These additional benefits can provide convenience and value, but they should not be the only reason you choose a plan.
+Provider networks, referral rules, prescription coverage, copayments, and out-of-pocket limits should all be reviewed carefully before enrollment.

 Key Factors to Compare When Choosing a Medicare Plan